Eurovision: Europe Shine a Light: Format

 During the programme, all 41 songs that had been chosen to take part in the Eurovision Song Contest 2020 were honoured in a non-competitive format.
-Participants from the past were invited to make an appearance.
-Johnny Logan, the hosts and Eurovision fans who uploaded clips for the occasion sang Logan's "What's Another Year", which won the Eurovision Song Contest 1980 in The Hague.
+Participants from previous editions of the contest were invited to make an appearance.
+Johnny Logan, the hosts and Eurovision fans who uploaded clips for the occasion sang Logan's "What's Another Year", which won the Eurovision Song Contest 1980.
 Closing the show, all artists (except Hooverphonic, representing Belgium) performed "Love Shine a Light" from their respective home countries.
-The show ends with the announcement that Rotterdam would remain as the host city for the Eurovision Song Contest 2021.
+The show ended with the announcement that Rotterdam would remain as the host city for the Eurovision Song Contest 2021.

 Location

-On 1 April 2020, Hilversum was confirmed as the host city for the event, with Studio 21 in the Hilversum Media Park as the venue of the show.
-It was the second time Hilversum hosted a Eurovision event, having previously hosted the Eurovision Song Contest 1958.
+On 1 April 2020, Hilversum was confirmed as the host city for the event, with Studio 21 in the city's Media Park as the venue of the show.
+It was the second time Hilversum had hosted a Eurovision event, having previously hosted the Eurovision Song Contest 1958.